umlx5h/LLPlayer/README.md

 3. **Build**

-Select "LLPlayer" project and then build and run.
+Select `LLPlayer` project and then build and run.

 ## 🚩 Roadmaps